hereton/MovieTicket/README.md

 - 2 Book.csv
 - 3 Theater.csv

-<br>You can add or remove all movies and details by editing Book.csv files.<br>
-And edit each theater by change row and column.
+<br>You can add or remove all movies and details by editing Book.csv file, Also can edit each price and theater by change row and column.

 >By Wongsathorn Panichkurkul and Totsapon Menkul